eth-brownie/brownie/docs/coverage.rst

 Checking Test Coverage
 ======================

 .. warning:: Test coverage evaluation is still under development.
 There may be undiscovered issues, particularly cases where conditional True/False evaluation is incorrect.
-Use common sense when viewing coverage reports and please report any issues you encounter.
+Use common sense when viewing coverage reports and please open an issue on github if you encounter any issues.

 Test coverage is estimated by generating a map of opcodes associated with each function and line of the smart contract source code, and then analyzing the stack trace of each transaction to see which opcodes were executed.